 There may be things we can do to help you prior to a charging decision by the prosecuting attorney.
-If you were arrested and the police have offered to let you “work off” the charge by cooperating, you should talk to an attorney.
+If you were arrested and the police have offered to let you “work off” the charge by cooperating, you should absolutely talk to an attorney before making any commitment.
 We can help you decide what you want to do, and be your advocate throughout the process, whatever you decide.

 If you have already pled guilty, but are having second thoughts, you need to contact an attorney right away.
-You may be able to withdraw your plea, but you have the best chance of succeeding if the motion is made before you are sentenced.
+Withdrawing your plea is typically very difficult, but you have the best chance of succeeding if the motion is made before you are sentenced.

-A person who was convicted but is no longer able to pursue direct appeal may be able to obtain postconviction relief by petitioning the district court.
-A petition for postconviction relief generally must be filed within two years, so if you believe you have grounds for relief, you should talk to an attorney as soon as possible.
+A person who was convicted but is no longer able to pursue direct appeal may be able to obtain post-conviction relief by petitioning the district court.
+Common grounds for post-conviction relief

-Under certain circumstances, such as if your case has been resolved in your favor, you may be entitled to have your records expunged, which means they would be sealed from public view.
+Under certain circumstances, such as if your case has been resolved in your favor, you may be entitled to have your records expunged.
 Under other circumstances, you may be able to get discretionary relief from the court.
+For cases that qualify, statutory expungement is a broad remedy which allows a court to seal “all records relating to an arrest, indictment or information, trial, or verdict.”
+This includes the court, police, prosecutorial, probation, and BCA records.
+For cases which do not qualify for statutory expungement, judicial expungement may provide a limited remedy, sealing court records.
 Depending on your circumstances, expungement may help you when applying for jobs or housing, or anytime a criminal record check may be run.

 An experienced Minnesota expungement lawyer can help you determine whether some or all of your records can be sealed.
 An attorney can answer your questions about the process and requirements, be your advocate, and stand beside you at every step.